 Reincarnation of Lord Vayu

-Sri Madhwacharya regarded as an incarnation of Vayu, the Wind-God was born in the year 1238 A.D.
-He was born of Madhya Geha a Tulu Barhmin and Vedavati at Paajaka near Udipi in South Kanara district of Karnataka.
+Sri Madhwacharya, regarded as an incarnation of Vayu, the Wind God, was born in the year 1238 A.D.
+He was born of Madhya Geha, a Tulu Barhmin, and Vedavati at Paajaka near Udipi in the South Kanara district of Karnataka.
 The father gave him the name Vasudeva.

 Childhood of Sri Madhwa

 Madhwa distinguished himself in physical exercises and field games.
 He had a wonderful physique.
-He could wrestle, run, jump and swim.
+He could wrestle, run, jump, and swim.
 So people gave him the nickname Bhima.
 Madhwa took to the study of the Vedas and the Vedandas and became well versed in them.
-He was performed upanayanam in the age of five.
+His upanayanam was performed at the age of five.
 He took Sannyasa in his eleventh year.
-Sri Madhwa was born or became a Sanyasi (in his 11th year) on Vijaya Dasami day of the Indian year, Vilambi.
+Sri Achyutapashacharya initiated him into sanyasa with Purna Prajna as ashrama name.
+Sri Madhwa became a Sanyasi on Vijaya Dasami day of Vilambi year as per Hindu calendar.
 Mostly this day comes in October.
 Even today, Maadhwas celebrate Vijaya Dasami as Madhwa Jayanti also.
-Achyutapashacharya initiated him.
-Madhwa was now known by the name Purna Prajna.

-Achyutapashacharya put Madhwa as head of the Mutt in his place.
-Madhwa received the name of Ananda Tirtha now.
-He went on an extensive tour in Southern and Northern India to preach his gospel of Bhakti.
-He had written thirty-seven gradhas like Geetha Bhasyam, Suthra Bhasyam, Anuubhasyam.
+Sri Achyutapashacharya made Madhwa the head of the Mutt in his place; by virtue of this, he is known as Ananda Tirtha.
+He went on an extensive tour in southern and northern India to preach his gospel of Bhakti.
+He had written thirty-seven gradhas like Geetha Bhasyam, Suthra Bhasyam, and Anuubhasyam.
 Anuvyakyam.
-It is believed in pronouncing the names of those thirty-seven grandas itself one gets sanctified.
+It is believed that by pronouncing the names of those thirty-seven grandas itself, one gets sanctified.

 Miracles performed by Sri Madhwacharya

 Sri Madhwacharya had performed many miracles.
-Then Sri Madhwacharya was camping in Srimushnam a place twenty-six Km from Chidambaram in Tamil Nadu, observing the Chathur masa vritha.
-To squelch the thirst of a pregnant lady he produced water with his Danda.
+Then Sri Madhwacharya was camping in Srimushnam, a place twenty-six kilometres from Chidambaram in Tamil Nadu, observing the Chathur masa vritha.
+To squelch the thirst of a pregnant lady, he produced water with his Danda.
 The Danda Teertha in Srimushnam is a notable holy spot for Maadhwas.
-On an occasion he stilled the waves of the ocean when he went to take bath.
-On an another occasion he was on the beach of Malpe composing a hymn.
-He sighted a ship that was caught in the storm and by waving his hand, saved it from being capsized.
+On an occasion, he stilled the waves of the ocean when he went to take a bath.
+On another occasion, he was on the beach of Malpe composing a hymn.
+He sighted a ship that was caught in the storm and, by waving his hand, saved it from being capsized.
 The captain of the ship had offered him a lump of Sandal paste as a gift, which the Sri Madhwacharya took.
-When the Sandal paste was broke and disclosed the presence of the idol of Lord Krishna.
-Sri Madhwacharya had a pre-sentiment that this idol of Lord Krishna is the one, which was worshiped in Dwaraka by Shri Rukmani.
-He installed the same, at Udipi.
-He had established the eight mutts in Udipi to spread the Dvaita philososhy and to worship of the Lord Krishna in Udipi.
+When the sandal paste lump was broken open, an idol of Lord Krishna was found.
+Sri Madhwacharya had the intuition that this idol of Lord Krishna is the one that was worshipped in Dwaraka by Shri Rukmani.
+He installed the idol at Udipi.
+He had established the eight mutts in Udipi to spread the Dvaita philosophy and to worship the Lord Krishna in Udipi.

 Sri Madhwacharya's Dvaita